-The only action taken on this matter by the NRO ExCom, at its 29 January 1971 meeting, was to approve continuation of Provide and FROG at thencurrent rates.
+The only action taken on this matter by the NRO ExCom, at its 29 January 1971 meeting, was to approve continuation of ZAMAN and FROG at thencurrent rates.
 It was expected that a decision on full system development could be deferred until November 1971.

 On 22 April 1971, a letter from George Schultz, Director of the Office of Management and Budget, informed members of the ExCom that President Richard Nixon had expressed strong interest in having a near-real-time imaging capability at an early date.
-In response, the ExCom, at its 23 April 1971 meeting, voted to acquire FROG as an interim photographic reconnaissance system for crisis reconnaissance and to delay the proposed first launching until early 1976.
-Despite this (apparent) final decision, the situation remained confused during the next few months, with Land continuing to push for the rather than FROG.
-After several rounds of infighting, including involvement of key members of the Senate and the Secretary of Defense, on 23 September 1971, Dr. Henry Kissinger, the President's National Security Adviser, advised all concerned of President Nixon's decision to undertake the development of the EOI System, with a 1976 operational date, "under a realistic funding program."
-In addition, there should be no further development of the film-read-out-GAMBIT (FROG) system.
-With this decision, FROG was dead; Lt.
-Col. Ralph Jacobson, who had managed Program A's FROG project, asked Col. Lee Roberts for some other assignment in the GAMBIT program and soon became Robert's deputy for payload development.
+In response, the ExCom, at its 23 April 1971 meeting, voted to acquire FROG as an interim photographic reconnaissance system for crisis reconnaissance and to delay the proposed first ZAMAN launching until early 1976.
+Despite this (apparent) final decision, the situation remained confused during the next few months, with Land continuing to push for ZAMAN rather than FROG.
+After several rounds of infighting, including involvement of key members of the Senate100 and the Secretary of Defense, on 23 September 1971, Dr. Henry Kissinger, the President's National Security Adviser, advised all concerned of President Nixon's decision to undertake the